kevin-salamon/CinAmi/README.md

 ## Installation

+#### The development mode of this app uses MongoDB + the MongoDB CLI in order to run - please ensure that your machine possesses the same in order for the app to function locally.

 ### Clone

 > Clone this repo to your local machine using: https://github.com/kevin-salamon/CinAmi.git

 ### Setup

-> run 'npm install' in your CLI of choice in the project root directory.
+> Run 'npm install' in your CLI of choice in the project root directory.

 ```shell
 $ npm install